sing-group/my-brain-seq/README.md

 organism=Homo sapiens
 ```

-This file contains the following mandatory parameters:
+The following are mandatory parameters:

 - **workingDir**: the path to the myBrain-Seq working directory of the analysis (first example of this section).
 - **fastqDir**: the path to the directory with the fastQ files to analyse.